 In the global financial landscape, supply chains are crucial to the delivery of goods and services, with third-party relationships connecting companies and sectors across jurisdictions.
 The integration of effective supply chains into modern business infrastructure allows firms to acquire resources, enlist expertise, and connect with important markets quickly and cost-effectively – rather than having to control and manage their production processes entirely in-house.

 However, supply chain integration and the third-party relationships that entails bring a degree of elevated risk: in relying on a supply chain for essential commercial goods or services, firms must be confident that third parties are not involved in criminal activities such as fraud, money laundering, or the financing of terrorism, and are operating in compliance with relevant AML/CFT regulations.
 While a firm may be able to deploy robust compliance measures internally, third-party firms may not implement the same level of AML scrutiny, or may even seek to exploit vulnerabilities in partners’ infrastructure to engage in illegal activities.
+With potentially significant financial and reputational penalties at stake, firms must work to minimize their exposure to criminal risks by understanding their third-party compliance responsibilities and by performing appropriate supply chain due diligence.

 To fulfill their compliance obligations and avoid facilitating criminal activity, firms must be able to accurately assess the third-party money laundering risks that they face on an individual basis.
 In practice this means investigating the conduct of partner firms up and down the supply chain and performing an appropriate level of due diligence prior to initiating a business relationship.